Enterprise service bus, rebuilt for agentic AI

 Your API keys are encrypted with Cloud KMS the moment they arrive, decrypted only in worker memory for the duration of the call, and redacted everywhere else.

-Payloads are stored byte-exact.
+How it works →Payloads are stored byte-exact.
 After an outage, one bulk-replay call re-runs every failure — no expensive second trip through the LLM, and permanently rejected payloads are skipped automatically.

 Every intent, attempt, decision, and result is recorded and queryable — the compliance story your enterprise buyers will ask about first.